flatland-association/flatland-book/key-concepts/data_model.md

       catch a delayed train); each agent has their own (disjoint) sub-graph it is running on; optimization/performance issue: when do we need to update the graph(s)?
     - actions in TravelWiseEnv: choose from a set of itineraries or choose between up to 5 (?) next at decision points?
+- Term journey
+    - passenger wants to go from A to B at T. -> synonym of Schedule, no need for new concept.

+## Discussion, Open Questions

 - Term/concept connection?
     - Used for rewards/evalution?
 Derived from agent's preferred itinerary?
 Initially preferred?
 Stil unclear how used.
-- Term journey?
-    - passenger wants to go from A to B at T.

 - Term itinerary?
     - controller output may not only define next configuration, but full "path", see above
     - how does this harmonize with RailEnv's timetable concept?